-This is still today one of my favorite paintings today.
-I think it has such personal history that I forgot about but used when painting it.
+This is still one of my favorite paintings today.
+I think it has such personal history that I had forgotten about, but used when painting it.

 In 1972 my parents purchased 160 acres near Staples, MN.
 On it was a barn, a chicken coop and a house.
 My Dad tore down the house and built a chicken coop with a Mansard roof on it.
 He added onto the chicken coop and turned that into a barn.
 Then he began turning the barn into a house which was never finished.